c0ncentus/JsonInspectorHelper/README.md

 ## Priority Lvl 2
 - Setting
 - more advanced seeting on bubble on what kind of type/subType is authorized or not
+- ability to copy the json
+- ability to moove to text=>JIP or JIP=>text

+## Priority Lvl 3
+- load JSON on the project